CodeYourFuture/fundamentals-course/instructor-notes.md

 The goal of these assessments is to assess how well the student is progressing.
 Based on the outcome of the assessment, the instructor(s) can decide whether the student has a good understanding of the subject.

 A volunteer should be assigned to sit down with 1 student at a time to "pair" on a small task.
 It is however not quite like normal pairing: the volunteer should aim to not "give away" the answer.
 If the student is struggling the volunteer can ask open questions to provide a suggestion.

+Note that they are framed as "1-to-1 programming problems" instead of assessments for students so they are less intimidated by them.